-No Instant Pot No Problem.
+No Instant Pot?
+No problem.
 Save time by not peeling the potatoes before boiling them.
 Just simmer for 15 minutes, wait until cool enough to handle and rub the skins off before mashing for a rustic mash.

-Make pie dough and par-bake your pie crusts.
+2-3 days before: Make pie dough and par-bake your pie crusts.
 After they have baked off, freeze them for the night before Thanksgiving when you will fill and assemble.
 (See below for recipe)

 Always make one extra round of dough for Thanksgiving leftover pot pie.
-One of my hacks is that I serve vegetables (onions, peas, and carrots) that all the leftovers can go into the above mentioned leftover Thanksgiving Turkey Potpie.
+One of my hacks is that I serve vegetables (onions, peas, and carrots) so that all the leftovers can go into the above mentioned leftover Thanksgiving Turkey Potpie.